 For large tax sources, receipts estimates are forecast by constructing underlying taxpayer liability and then projecting liability into future periods based on econometric models developed for each tax.
 Microsimulation models are employed to estimate future tax liabilities for the personal income and corporate business taxes.
-This method starts with detailed taxpayer information taken anonymously from tax returns and allows for the computation of tax liability under alternative policy and economic scenarios.
+This technique starts with detailed taxpayer information taken anonymously from tax returns and allows for the computation of tax liability under alternative policy and economic scenarios.
 Microsimulation allows for a bottom-up estimate of tax liability for future years as taxpayer incomes are trended forward based on DOB estimates of economic growth.
+As with most DOB revenue models, the microsimulation models require projections of the economic variables that drive tax liability.